lana-20/webdriver-checkbox-link-dropdown/README.md

 But the 'requests' module hits the URL to the server from the backend, not frontend.
 I send the URL to the server directly through the 'requests' module.
 When I send the Request, sometimes the communication may happen from both the frontend and backend, or Client and Server.
 There are chances of _Network Exceptions_ getting thrown.
 When working between Client and Server, these exceptions that return by default.
 To avoid them, only put the Response Statement in the try-catch block as an exception handler.
 Inside the 'except' block there's nothing, so put 'None'.

-The actual 'request' module from Pythin is mostly used for API Testing.
+The actual 'request' module from Python is mostly used for API Testing.

 ### Dropdowns

+Dropdown is not a typical single web element.
+It's handled in a different way with the pre-defined Selenium Select() class.
+Dropdown is a _select_ tag element which contains multiple _option_ tag web elements.
+I can select one of the options.
+Can perform various operations on a dropdown.

 I pass the dropdown element inside the Select() class.
 And for the Select() class, I create an object called 'drp_country'.
-I use this object to select the oprions from the dropdown.
+I use this object to select the options from the dropdown.

 Import the Select() class package: